DestinE-Climate-DT/AQUA/docs/sphinx/source/adding_data.rst

     To use the ``z3fdb`` alternative access method, you must specify ``engine="z3fdb"`` when instantiating the ``Reader`` class, or configure it as ``engine: z3fdb`` in the intake catalog source entry.

+.. option:: config_fdb

+    This optional parameter is used to specify a custom configuration file path for the ``z3fdb`` engine.
+    If not set, the default ``config-z3fdb.yaml`` file in the user's config folder will be used.

 .. option:: chunks

     The chunks parameter is essential, whether you are using Dask or a generator.